 The top 3 best website builders right now

-Any business can use Squarespace, but we found that it's particularly suitable for creative businesses, with a choice of more than 500 professionally-designed templates and lots of customisation options.
-The library also includes designs for ecommerce, portfolios, blogs, and company websites.
+Any business can use Squarespace, but we found it particularly suitable for creatives.
+With over 500 professionally-designed templates available, alongside plenty of customization options, it provides designs for ecommerce sites, portfolios, blogs, and high-quality company websites.

-GoDaddy's website creator, built-in alongside hosting services, is simple and easy to use, its in-house features providing compatibility and improved security.
-Boasting excellent support and powerful analytics, the decluttered builder's drag-and-drop interface allows for personalization or pre-built templates.
+GoDaddy's website builder is simple and easy to use.
+Compatibility and improved security, alongside excellent support and powerful analytics, help maintain its position among the top builders while its drag-and-drop interface allows for increased personalization of your site.

 What are the best website builders?